nswaswaJim/oahuv1/_sub/sailmail/gribstuff.md

+sent and received email to get grib.
+That's how it works over hf sailmail.
+(also get in XyGrib viewer direct.
+Learning this stuff!

 Installed XyGrib on HP (is in education start menu), may be different but also installed on chromey.

 presently saves to /home/jim/.xygrib/grib on HP.
 Can change.